hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 In order to test the job, we need to create a test database identical to the Petclinic database.

-We have the following options
+We have the following options:

 * Start the pet clinic application inside the same JVM - the Petclinic is a Spring Boot application, running it in-process would be